Sigma Chi PsiS o r o r i t y

 Are we the first sorority to provide a sisterhood for women taking online classes or attending non-traditional colleges and universities?

-Virtual chapters have been established by certain sororities to cater to non-traditional and online students since our inception.
-Honor societies offer membership to non-traditional college students.
-Additionally, some D9 organizations provide membership opportunities to graduate students who have completed their degrees through online programs.
+Collegiate virtual chapters and affiliate groups have been established by certain sororities to cater to non-traditional and online students since our inception.
+Honor societies offer membership to non-traditional college and community college students.
+Additionally, some D9 organizations provide membership opportunities to students who have completed their degrees through online programs.

 Are we part of the divine nine?